 There was no apparent or ultimately revealed ambiguity about who was on any side throughout the entire school year.
-With the continuing exception of Severus Snape.
+(With the continuing exception of Severus Snape.)
 The lines were all drawn from the beginning and there were no surprises.
-And, once the initial Dementor attack in Little Whingeing was thwarted and Harry had escaped being expelled from school, no one but Dolores Umbridge appeared to take any further real interest in persecuting him.
+And, once the initial Dementor attack in Little Whingeing was thwarted and Harry had escaped being expelled from school, no one but Dolores Umbridge (and the press) appeared to take any further real interest in persecuting him.
 Harry had no legitimate part of any of Book 5’s real action.
-Furthermore, in the three-way opposition between Dumbledore’s Order, the Death Eaters and the Ministry, it ultimately didn’t even matter whether or not Madam Umbridge knew she was furthering Voldemort’s aims.
+The real action wasn’t taking place at Hogwarts.
+Furthermore, in the three-way opposition between Dumbledore’s Order, the Death Eaters and the Ministry, it ultimately didn’t even matter whether or not Madam Umbridge was aware that she was furthering Voldemort’s aims.

 Year 5 was Dumbledore’s year, not Harry’s, and Dumbledore was engaged in “belling the cat”.
-His task was to knock the Ministry out of its position of official denial.
+His objective was to knock the Ministry out of its position of denying Voldemort’s return.
 Harry wasn’t in a position to do anything about that year’s true agenda.
 So we were shunted off on the sidelines with him and got a tedious, miserable trip through the Tunnel of Adolescent Angst instead.
 With a side trip up the garden path courtesy of Lord Voldemort at the end of it.
-And, only at the very end of the year, as a sort of a bad conduct prize, Harry finally was filled in on the text of the stinking fish of doom, Trelawney’s bloody first Prophecy.
+And, only at the very end of the year, as a sort of a bad conduct prize, Harry finally was filled in on the actual text of the stinking fish of doom, Trelawney’s bloody first Prophecy.

 — Once all the morass of deliberate obfuscation, smoke, and mirrors had served Dumbledore’s purpose, and the Ministry had been forced to admit they were wrong and Voldemort is, indeed, back, that is.
 Not one minute before.

-The whole book was the dreaded “transitional chapter”.
+The whole book was the dreaded “transitional chapter” writ (very!) large.
 In spades.

 And both HBP, and to a surprising extent, DHs, followed the same pattern.

 Not to mention Book 5’s function as the opening up of a whole new paradigm shift wherein it looked as if each of the last three books managed to echo and reflect major elements of one of the first three books.
-A paradigm which Rowling abandoned before the end of the series.
+A paradigm which, however intriguing, Rowling abandoned before the end of the series.